 When choosing a platform for its digital transformation, Britam knew it needed something that could meet needs horizontally across multiple use cases and contexts within a single technology environment.
 This meant that the platform would need to offer broad capabilities that were reusable across touchpoints, saving on development time.

-By choosing a platform that satisfied horizontal needs (rather than choosing separate, vertical solutions for each type of site), Britam was able to identify common applications that were used across its insurance portals and package them into a single application repository, from which it could draw services as needed.
+By choosing a platform that satisfied horizontal needs (rather than choosing separate, vertical solutions for each type of site), Britam was able to use one platform to create mutliple solutions.
+They identified common applications that were used across its insurance portals and package them into a single application repository, from which it could draw services as needed.
 This automated much of the development process for each site, allowing Britam’s team to focus more time on creating unique business value for each touchpoint.